Benicia’s waterfront a stunning inspiration

 These skilled craftsmen also helped build the historic St. Paul’s Episcopal Church in Benicia, with a ceiling reminiscent of an inverted ship’s hull.
 The church continues to operate today as a place of worship, and as one of Benicia’s many beautifully preserved and intriguing historical sites.

 Benicia also attracted the shipyard of Matthew Turner, the well-known shipbuilder who moved from San Francisco to Benicia in 1882.
-He launched more sailing vessels than any other man in America – 228 of them in 33 years – and 154 of them were built at Benicia.
+He launched more sailing vessels than any other man in America – 228 in 33 years – and 154 were built in Benicia.

 Famed author Jack London, who spent time fishing in the Carquinez Strait, memorialized the Mathew Turner Shipyard in a passage from his book, John Barleycorn: “Below the town of Benicia, where the Solano wharf projects, the Straits widen out into what bay-farers call the ‘Bight of Turner’s Shipyard.’
 I was in the shore-tide that swept under the Solano wharf and on into the bight.”